webcamoid/webcamoid/README.md

 ## Build and Install ##

-Visit the [wiki](https://github.com/hipersayanX/Webcamoid/wiki) for a complete compile and install instructions.
+Visit the [wiki](https://github.com/hipersayanX/webcamoid/wiki) for a complete compile and install instructions.

-### Precompiled Packages ###

-You can download precompiled packages for Arch, Debian, OpenSUSE and Ubuntu from my [OwnDrive](https://my.owndrive.com/public.php?service=files&t=11c46708181f96b4ec052ae74b7b8bef)

 ## Translating ##